BrokenSource/BrokenSource/Readme.md

 <sub><i>*1: We don't have the hardware to test on ARM or MacOS, so we can't provide binaries for those platforms.
 You likely can run from the source code</i></sub>

 <sub><i>*2: Our versioning is based on a date format since most code is rolling release; we don't plan to have that many releases; they encode the rough timespan where the project was at and gets neatly sorted by name on file explorers</i></sub>

+<sub><i><b>Warning for Windows:</b> Our binaries are 100% safe - you can read the source code - but are likely to be flagged dangerous by Windows Smart Screen, mistaken as a malware by your antivirus or blocked by Windows Defender, given enough people downloading and executing them.
+Code signing is expensive and we 1.
+Don't have a budget for it; 2.
+Are completely Open Source, no shady between the lines stuff</i></sub>

 <br/>